Thoughts on teaching, learning, technology and life in an era of change.

 Addendum: The post and gallery above was more of an experiment than anything else.
 I set up seven digital photographs.
 Each was 650 pixels wide.
 I emailed them to my Posterous account as attachments and by using a dedicated Posterous email address I was able to simultaneously create this blog post, an elegant blog post in Posterous with a slide show, a gallery in Flickr as well as a Twitter alert.
 All with a single email.

-The only problem that took place was that the seven photographs were each resized to a width of 500 pixels for the blog post in Wordpress.
+The only problem that took place was that the seven photographs were each resized to a width of 500 pixels for the blog post in WordPress.
 I have a narrow custom template and as a result it was thrown out a little.
 I manually resized each image to a width of 400 pixels.
 Normally I would not upload the seven images to a blog post as above so this is not really an issue for me.
 This feature in Posterous is not even a day old as yet and I am sure it will improve.
 Posterous continues to amaze.

 Posterous is a brilliant blogging tool